hpalin2/SeniorDesignProject/notebooks/Hugh/README.md

 10/3/25:

 This week we discussed multiple times the breadboard design.
 We have about finished our pcb design.
 Today I worked on finishing the routing of the pcb after we made changes, we added a charging circuit.
 We did this after talking to Jack Blevins, who suggested we just directly power our MCU from the battery.
 This way you won't have to switch out the coincell battery, it will recharge off the wall.
+Now we need to replace our power mux with a different one with different packaging